 Not every crash is the same.
 Some are minor parking lot bumps.
 Others turn your life upside down for months.

-Here are the situations where getting an attorney is usually well worth it.
+Here are the situations where getting an attorney may affect how a claim is handled.

 1. You Have Any Kind of Injury